-On June 13, 2014, Charles Schwab & Co., Inc. ("Schwab") sued the Company, Standard Registrar and Transfer Company ("Standard"), Jackson Su ("Su"), and Huang in federal court in the Southern District of New York (Charles Schwab & Co. v.
+On June 13, 2014, Charles Schwab & Co., Inc. ("Schwab") sued the Company, Standard Registrar and Transfer Company ("Standard"), Jackson Su ("Su"), and Chun Yi Huang ("Huang") in federal court in the Southern District of New York (Charles Schwab & Co. v.
 Retrophin, Inc., Case No. 14-cv-4294).
-The complaint alleges that the defendants misled Schwab in connection with its sale of Company stock owned by Su and Huang.
-Schwab contends that Su and Huang improperly advised it that their Company stock was not restricted.
-Schwab's claim against the Company is based on an agency theory.
-Schwab contends that it has incurred in excess of \$2.5 million in damages as a result of the alleged misinformation.
-Su and Huang have asserted cross-claims against the Company and Standard for alleged negligent misrepresentation premised upon an alleged failure to inform them of restrictions on the sale of their Company stock.
-Su and Huang have also impleaded Katten Muchin Rosenman LLP as a third-party defendant.
-The Company has filed motions to dismiss Schwab's claims, as well as Su's and Huang's cross claims.
-Those motions are fully briefed, but have not yet been decided by the court.
-On August 5, 2015, the parties submitted a stipulation of voluntary dismissal to the court agreeing to the dismissal with prejudice of Schwab's claims.
-Su's and Huang's cross claims and third-party claims are not covered by the stipulation, and are still pending.
+Su and Huang also asserted cross-claims against the Company and Standard for alleged negligent misrepresentation premised upon an alleged failure to inform them of restrictions on the sale of their Company stock, and impleaded Katten Muchin Rosenman LLP as a third-party defendant.
+Schwab's claims have been dismissed with prejudice.
+On September 30, 2015, the Court dismissed Su and Huang's cross-claims and third party claims.
+The dismissal was with prejudice with respect to Su, but without prejudice with respect to Huang.

 On September 19, 2014, a purported shareholder of the Company sued Martin Shkreli, the Company's former Chief Executive Officer, in federal court in the Southern District of New York (Donoghue v.
 Retrophin, Inc., Case No. 14-cv-7640).
 The Company is a nominal defendant in this action.
 The plaintiff seeks, on behalf of the Company, disgorgement of short-swing profits from Mr. Shkreli under section 16(b) of the Securities Exchange Act of 1934 (15 U.S.C.
 78(p) (b)).
-The first amended complaint alleged that, based on trades in the Company's stock between November 2013 and November 2014, Mr. Shkreli realized short-swing profits in excess of \$1.75 million, which belong to the Company.
-In December 2014, Mr. Shkreli filed an answer to the first amended complaint, in which he, among other things, admitted to owing the Company over \$0.6 million in short-swing profits.
-On June 19, 2015, after obtaining leave from the court, the plaintiffs served a second amended complaint which seeks disgorgement of short-swing profits in excess of \$2 million.
-The parties are currently engaged in discovery.
-The Company will record the money to be received from this claim at such time in the future should cash be received by the Company from Mr. Shkreli.
+The parties have reached an agreement to settle the lawsuit.
+On October 19, 2015, Plaintiffs filed a motion seeking the Court's approval of the settlement.
+If the Court approves the settlement, Mr. Shkreli will pay \$2,025,000 to the Company and will pay an additional \$625,000 to Plaintiffs to compensate them for their legal fees.